What to expect in your caregiver role

 After your loved one undergoes a bone marrow or cord blood transplant, your responsibilities as a caregiver may change.
 Read how you can help with medical, financial and emotional changes after transplant.

 To be an effective caregiver, you will need to take care of yourself and use your energy where it will help the patient the most.
-Be The Match® has a program available called the Caregiver’s Companion Program to help you manage the emotional and physical stress you may experience.
+Be The Match® offers the Caregiver’s Companion Program and the Parent's Companion Program to help you manage the emotional and physical stress you may experience.

 Be The Match patient services coordinators can answer your questions and provide support and education to help you and your loved one navigate your transplant journey.